 Zoonotic disease transmission is a pressing global public health concern, with far-reaching implications for nations around the world.
 In low- and middle-income countries, the risk of zoonotic disease transmission is exacerbated by factors such as extensive farming activities, unregulated trading and slaughtering practices, and limited access to veterinary services, among others (Karesh et al., 2012).
 By incorporating a comprehensive array of perspectives, values, and interests, alongside evidence-based scientific insights, decision-makers can craft robust strategies for effectively addressing the emergence or resurgence of zoonotic diseases with pandemic potential, thereby reducing transmission from animals to humans.
-This module is dedicated to the elaborate process of identifying and engaging with all relevant stakeholders, from individuals and local communities to broader populations, who play pivotal roles in creating, assessing, and managing risks across value chains related to both domestic and wild animals.
-Humans come into contact with various animals through various avenues including live animal markets, domestic animals, intensive wildlife farming or hunting.
+This module is dedicated to the elaborate process of identifying and engaging with all relevant stakeholders (Refer Module 1; Box 1-1 for a discussion on the term 'stakeholder'), from individuals and local communities to broader populations, who play pivotal roles in creating, assessing, and managing risks across value chains related to both domestic and wild animals.
+Humans come into contact with various animals through various avenues including live animal markets, domestic animals, and intensive wildlife farming or hunting.
 The central focus of this module lies at the juncture where humans and animals interact within shared environments, particularly highlighting critical points of contact facilitating transmission of zoonotic diseases.
 The module explores various stages of the animal and animal products value chain offering a set of culturally tailored, collaborative, and interdisciplinary efforts and recommendations to combat zoonotic disease spillover.
-The module broadly recommends collaboration with more diverse set of stakeholders, some not traditionally engaged, to ensure greater transparency, coordination, and ultimate success in global public health efforts.
+The module broadly recommends collaboration with a more diverse set of stakeholders, some not traditionally engaged, to ensure greater transparency, coordination, and ultimate success in global public health efforts.
 The collaborative approach advocated within this module offers a holistic and inclusive perspective on zoonotic disease management, ultimately benefiting populations throughout Southeast Asia and beyond.